Integralist/integralist.co.uk/content/posts/http2.md

 }
 ```

+> [!NOTE]
-> Note: the above code has been slightly modified from an example originally conceived by [Kim Ilyong](https://plus.google.com/111824860449692850794/posts)
+> the above code has been slightly modified from an example originally conceived by [Kim Ilyong](https://plus.google.com/111824860449692850794/posts)

 If you stick the above code into a file called `http2.go`, run the program and visit `https://localhost:8080/` in your browser (using one that supports HTTP/2 obviously), then you should see the following output (or something similar):